SQLFTW/sqlftw/doc/Reflection.md

  - the object `<type>` they are related to (schema, table, index)
  - and the `<event>`, that caused the exception (not found, dropped, ...)

-additionally their interfaces differ by their `<container>` (which determines how they are addressed: simple name, qualified name or name and table name)
+additionally, their interfaces differ by their `<container>` (which determines how they are addressed: simple name, qualified name or name and table name)

 all exceptions:
  - extend abstract `ReflectionException` via abstract `<type>Exception`